rstacruz/metalsmith-start/README.md

 development server for metalsmith.

 - consumes the same `metalsmith.json`
-- starts development server and livereload
+- starts development server and livereload.